-The sands of Daytona Beach, Florida were the perfect location for early auto racing and speed tests and the area remains popular with the auto sport industry to this day.
-It was there, on this day in 1905, that Brit Arthur Macdonald piloted a Napier six-cylinder racing car named Samson to a new land speed record of 104.65 mph (168.42 km/h).
+The sands of Daytona Beach, Florida proved to be the perfect location for early auto racing and speed tests.
+It remains popular with the auto sport industry to this day.
+It was there, on this day in 1905, that British daredevil Arthur Macdonald piloted a Napier six-cylinder racing car named Samson to a new land speed record of 104.65 mph (168.42 km/h).

 The L48, as the car was formally known, featured tubular radiators running along each side of the bonnet, giving it a one of a kind appearance.
 With an 848 cubic inch engine pumping out more than 90 horsepower, Macdonald was able to cover the five mile course in 3 minutes and 17 seconds.
 The car would find success in races across Great Britain and France before having its motor mounted to a boat in Australia.
 A replica of Samson was created by Bob Chamberlain at the end of the 20th century using the original motor.